 UK Inheritance Tax (IHT) is a major issue for individuals who are UK-domiciled or who hold assets within the UK.
-This will include many expatriates even if they have been non-UK resident for many years.
-IHT applies at a rate of 40% on the total value of a worldwide estate above the tax-free threshold of £325,000 (the 'nil-rate band').

-'Potentially Exempt Transfers' (PETs) enable an individual to make gifts of unlimited value that become IHT exempt provided that the donor survives for seven years.
-Care must be taken that the transferor does not continue to receive a benefit from the gifted property or the 'Gift with Reservation' (GWR) rules can apply and the property will still be liable to IHT on the transferor's death.
+This will include many expatriates who may have been non-UK resident for many years.
+Individuals who are UK-domiciled will be subject to IHT at a rate of 40% on the total value of their worldwide estate above the tax-free threshold of £325,000 (the 'nilrate band').
+'Potentially Exempt Transfers' (PETs) enable an individual to make gifts of unlimited value that become IHT exempt if the donor survives for seven years.
+Care must be taken that the transferor does not continue to receive a benefit from the gifted property otherwise the 'Gift with Reservation' (GWR) rules can apply and the property will still be liable to IHT on the transferor's death.

-Many individuals seek to minimise their IHT exposure and do not envisage needing the capital in their own lifetime but, at the same time, are unwilling to give assets away and rely on family members to maintain them.
-A 'Family Investment Company' (FIC) provides a mechanism for retaining control of assets while their value, or most of it, is transferred.
-In addition to IHT benefits, FICs can also offer substantial income and capital gains tax benefits.
+Many individuals would like to minimise their IHT exposure and do not envisage needing the capital in their own lifetime but they are unwilling to give the assets away and then have to rely on family members to maintain them.
+A 'Family Investment Company' (FIC) provides a mechanism for control of assets to be retained whilst their value, or most of it, is transferred.
+In addition to IHT benefits, FICs can also provide substantial income and capital gains tax advantages.

 Shares generally have three distinctive characteristics: voting powers; the right to receive income in the form of dividends; and the right to capital (e.g. ownership of the underlying assets).
 It is, however, possible to create shares that carry only one or two of these characteristics and it is this flexibility that enables an FIC to minimise IHT exposure.

-A FIC is a private company.
-The structure of a FIC can have many variations but, in a typical scenario, an individual could transfer assets into a FIC in return for its shares, which might be divided into three different classes:
+An FIC is a private company.
+The structure of an FIC can have many variations but, in a typical scenario, an individual could transfer assets into an FIC in return for its shares, which might be divided into three different classes:

-- Class 'A' shares that carry votes, but no right to capital or income - Class 'B' shares that carry rights to income and capital, but no votes - A 'Golden Share' that carries management rights in respect of directors, shareholders and the share structure.
+- Class A shares that carry votes, but no right to capital or income - Class B shares that carry rights to income, but no votes and no right to capital - Class C shares which carry no votes and no right to income, but all rights to capital.